For Patients

 For Researchers

-Adenoid cystic carcinoma (ACC) is a cancer of secretory glands, typically originating in the head and neck region, but also found in the breast, skin and elsewhere.
+What is Adenoid cystic carcinoma (ACC)?
+It is a cancer of secretory glands, typically originating in the head and neck region, but also found in the breast, skin and elsewhere.

-ACC is an equal-opportunity disease that might strike anyone.
-It is not inherited and is not associated with smoking, drinking, infection or ethnicity.
-Women comprise about 60% of ACC cases.
+Who gets ACC?
+It is an equal-opportunity disease that might strike anyone.
+It is not inherited nor associated with smoking, drinking, infection or ethnicity.
+Women make up 60% of cases.

-Together with a growing network of researchers, ACCRF is accelerating research efforts needed to find effective therapies for ACC patients.
+Is there hope?
+Together with a growing network of researchers, ACCRF is accelerating research efforts to find effective therapies and a cure for recurrent ACC.

 The Adenoid Cystic Carcinoma Research Foundation (ACCRF) was started in 2005 with the goal of getting better therapies to ACC patients as fast as possible.
 Over the past 15 years, a motivated community of patients and researchers has fueled advances in scientific understanding and a strong pipeline of ACC clinical trials.
 ACCRF has been instrumental in bringing about all the major ACC research milestones.